bogle78/First-GUI/README.md

 	Rectangle.java

   The Rectangle class is also a subclass of Shape.java.
 First, Rectangle.java initializes two private instance fields named width and height.
 Next, the Rectangle constructor accepts three integer arguments: x, y, and z, and two double arguments: width and height. the arguments x, y, and z are inserted into the super class which allows them to be read as a shape.
 Then, getters and setters are implemented for both width and height which get the width and height arguments from the constructor and set the instance fields equal to those values.
 An area method is added which calculates the area of the rectangle.
 Lastly, a toString method is created which prints a brief representation of the rectangle, its area, and its center.

+  	Triangle.java

+The Triangle class is another subclass of shape.java.
+First, Triangle.java initializes two private instance fields named base and height.
+Next, the Triangle constructor accepts five arguments.
+The first three integer arguments are x, y, and z.
+The next two are base and height, which are doubles.
+The area and toString methods are implemented next.
+Lastly, getter and setter methods are created for the instance fields.

 	Lab5D.java